Provable Diffusion Posterior Sampling for Bayesian Inversion: Introduction

-To effectively tackle Bayesian inverse problems via sampling, two central challenges must be addressed: \begin{quote} \emph{How can we construct a prior distribution $\pi_{0}$ that accurately reflects real-world data?
-How can we efficiently and accurately sample from the resulting potentially complex posterior distribution $p_{\mX_{0}|\mY}(\cdot|\vy)$?} \end{quote}
+This motivates the development of sampling-based methods~\citep{bach2025machine,li2025optimal} for Bayesian inverse problems.
+To effectively tackle Bayesian inverse problems via sampling, two central challenges must be addressed: \begin{itemize} \item {\it How can we construct a prior distribution $\pi_{0}(\cdot)$ that accurately reflects features of real-world data?}